kevinolega/callcentertrainingtips/_posts/2013-07-18-what-makes-me-different.md

 I look for the few things you are bad at that prevent you from getting hired and teach you how to overcome that.

 I charge higher than most training providers because my time is valuable and I won't feed you bullshit.
 If you're not willing to pay, I give out my training materials on http://callcentertrainingtips.com/ for free anyway and all you have to do is to read it and practice the lessons and you should be fine.

+Do you want more of these kinds of posts?
+Please let me know by sending me a message.
+I'll do my best to answer when I'm online.

+This is not a sponsored post so if you read until the end, show your love and support.
+[Buy our books](http://callcentertrainingtips.com/promos/).
+[Make a donation](http://callcentertrainingtips.com/support/) to keep this site alive.
+Subscribe on [Facebook](https://www.facebook.com/callcentertrainingtips/) and [YouTube](https://www.youtube.com/channel/UCSRyiovg_InMdQAe7Fn0LtA).
+When you're done, share this with your friends.

+Thank you for reading.
+If I can do it, you can do it.
+Praying for your success.